Open Casket: Response

 Co-curator of the Whitney Biennial containing the painting, Mia Locks, said in defense of the painting's inclusion, "Right now I think there are a lot of sensitivities not just to race but to questions of identities in general.
 We welcome these responses.
 We invited these conversations intentionally in the way that we thought about the show."
 She added that the inclusion of the painting in the Whitney show was a way of "not letting Till's death be forgotten, as Mamie, his mother so wanted."

-"The subject matter is not Schutz's," Hannah Black wrote, in an open letter about the painting.
-"White free speech and white creative freedom have been founded on the constraint of others, and are not natural rights.
+Hannah Black wrote, in an open letter about the painting, that "The subject matter is not Schutz's ...
+White free speech and white creative freedom have been founded on the constraint of others, and are not natural rights.
 The painting must go."
 She added that "contemporary art is a fundamentally white supremacist institution despite all our nice friends."

 In an interview in Artnet Schutz is asked "Could you have foreseen that you were stepping on a third rail by treating this explosive subject?
 If so, what made it necessary to paint Emmett Till specifically?"
 Schutz responded "Yes, for many reasons.
 The anger surrounding this painting is real and I understand that.
 It's a problematic painting and I knew that getting into it.
 I do think that it is better to try to engage something extremely uncomfortable, maybe impossible, and fail, than to not respond at all."

 Lisa Whittington, a black woman who has also painted pictures on Emmett Till told NBC News "Art takes courage.
 It takes courage to create it, to show it, and to listen to people talk about your work.
-While I appreciate Dana Shutz's courage, and attempt to understand — for me, her understanding is not deep enough and careless.
+While I appreciate Dana Shutz's courage, and attempt to understand – for me, her understanding is not deep enough and careless.
 The horror was too gentle in her work.
 She fell short and did not tell a complete story.
 She downplayed the details and the emotion his death represented."

 Art historian George Baker wrote "We may want to believe that empathy has no restrictions but it does have limits.
-Schutz's painting, 'Open Casket,' is naive, like most of the artist's work.
-Not just in its painterly style but in its gesture, its 'logic.'
+Schutz's painting, 'Open Casket', is naive, like most of the artist's work.
+Not just in its painterly style but in its gesture, its 'logic'.
 But naiveté edges into something much more sinister here, as the work collapses the destruction of Till's body and face, his murder, with the artist's own aesthetic.
 This is more narcissism than empathy.
-(Painting is not good at empathy; one of its founding myths, as Caravaggio long ago reminded us, of course is precisely the myth of Narcissus – the myth of boundless self-love, the myth as well of what Lacan would have called 'mis-recognition.')"
+(Painting is not good at empathy; one of its founding myths, as Caravaggio long ago reminded us, of course is precisely the myth of Narcissus – the myth of boundless self-love, the myth as well of what Lacan would have called 'mis-recognition'.)"